gcarna/Luna/README.md

 # luna
-iOS client for reading news from ansa.it.
+iOS client for The Agenzia Nazionale Stampa Associata (ANSA).